 - Never offer rides to strangers or hitch hikers.

 - Protect the safety of your personal property and valuables.
 Don't allow your property or valuables to be unattended at any time.

 - Make a list of your valuables including make, model, and serial number.

 - Permanently mark your personal property and valuables with electric engravers.

-- Help protect your property and the property of others by reporting suspicious activity to Campus Security.
+- Help protect your property and the property of others by reporting suspicious activity to Campus Safety.